bieqingcheng/music-genre-recognition/README.md

 can be seen in the folder extreact_features.

 ## Dataset split
-Split the dataset and store each fold of data in a txt file.
+Split the dataset and store each fold of data in a txt file.<br>
 usage:
 ``` python
 python fold_10_split.py
 ```
+Please pay attention to modify the data input and output path.